Business -> Meals and Entertainment

 What Meal and Entertainment Costs Can I Deduct?

 In general, expenses incurred in order to earn business or property income are tax deductible.
 However, there are limitations on some expenses, including meals and entertainment.

 Most of the time, the amount that can be deducted for food, beverages and entertainment is 50% of the lesser of

-Canada Revenue Agency's information on meals and entertainment expenses explains allowable meal deductions which can be claimed without keeping receipts, for self-employed foot and bicycle couriers and rickshaw drivers for the cost of the extra food and beverages they must consume in a normal working day (8 hours) because of the nature of their work.
+Canada Revenue Agency's (CRA) information on meals and entertainment expenses for sole proprietorships and partnerships explains allowable meal deductions which can be claimed without keeping receipts, for self-employed foot and bicycle couriers and rickshaw drivers for the cost of the extra food and beverages they must consume in a normal working day (8 hours) because of the nature of their work.
 For 2006 and later taxation years, a daily flat rate of $17.50 can be claimed.
 Log books would still be needed to slow the days worked and the hours worked on each of these days.

 There is a higher allowable deduction for meal costs during eligible travel periods of long-haul truck drivers, which are deductible at the following rates:

 A long-haul truck driver is an individual whose principal business or principal duty of employment is driving a long-haul truck which transports goods.